Ostralyan/rust/README.md

 [rayon](https://github.com/rayon-rs/rayon) - Rayon is a data-parallelism library for Rust.
 It is extremely lightweight and makes it easy to convert a sequential computation into a parallel one.
 It also guarantees data-race freedom.

+### Telemetry & Profiling

+[OpenTelemetry](https://github.com/open-telemetry/opentelemetry-rust) - OpenTelemetry is a collection of tools, APIs, and SDKs used to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.
+You can export and analyze them using Prometheus, Jaeger, and other observability tools.